andguasta/sae-temv2/Wwise-Rclone.md

 ```

 After this setup step rclone is connected with google drive.
-let's run `rclone lsd wwise_proj:` to list all directories on gdrive.
+let's run `rclone lsd Wwise_proj:` to list all directories on gdrive.

 Now `wwise_proj rclone config` is linked to your Google Drive main folder, we want to keep the `wwise_proj rclone config` scoped to only the folder we are using for Wwise.